Ethics, safety, and trust in Workplace Analytics – best practices and examples to draw inspiration from

 #3 Bias - preemptive actions

 As mentioned in our previous piece, our systems can only become as biased as we allow them to.
 Josh Bersin points out that if our existing data is biased, so will our software’s actions and recommendations.
-Therefore, it’s always best to assume that our People Analytics tools come with their set of prejudice.
+Therefore, it’s always best to assume that our Workplace Analytics tools come with their set of prejudice.

 So, how to ‘scan’ your system for traces of bias?
 Here are a few best practices: